 Selecting the Best Timing Curves

-Switch A can be positioned for a Kawasaki original stator or an aftermarket stator (which almost always advances the timing throughout the RPM range).
-Switch B can be positioned for standard timing or for more retarded (delayed) timing at high RPM.
+Switch A can be positioned for a Kawasaki original stator or an aftermarket stator (which advances the timing throughout the RPM range).
+Switch B can be positioned for standard timing or for more retarded (delayed) timing for better power at high RPM.

 HOW TO ACCESS THE SWITCH: Just remove the boxes screws with a small Phillips screwdriver.
 Once the box lid is removed you can see the switches.
 You can just use your fingernail or a small screwdriver to manipulate the switches.
 Once you settle on switch settings then use silicone sealant to seal the lid so the box is waterproof.